juice-shop/pwning-juice-shop/appendix/solutions.md

   the user data as described in
   [Retrieve a list of all user credentials via SQL Injection](#retrieve-a-list-of-all-user-credentials-via-sql-injection).

-### :warning: Place an order that makes you rich
+### Place an order that makes you rich

 1. Log in as any user.
 2. Put at least one item into your shopping basket.
-3. Note that reducing the quantity of a basket item below 1 is not possible via the UI, so you will need to attack the RESTful API directly instead.
+3. Note that reducing the quantity of a basket item below 1 is not possible via the UI
+4. When changing the quantity via the UI, you will notice `PUT` requests to <http://localhost:3000/api/BasketItems/{id}> in the Network tab of your DevTools
+5. Memorize the `{id}` of any item in your basket
-4. Copy your `Authorization` header from any HTTP request submitted via browser.
+6. Copy your `Authorization` header from any HTTP request submitted via browser.
-5. Submit a `PUT` request to <http://localhost:3000/api/BasketItems/1>
+7. Submit a `PUT` request to <http://localhost:3000/api/BasketItems/{id}> replacing `{id}` with the memorized number from 5. and
    with:
    * `{"quantity": -100}` as body,
    * `application/json` as `Content-Type`